epfl-lara/asplos2022tutorial/index.md

 understanding of functional programming concepts will be helpful.

-To get the basic flavor of Stainless, you can also consult the documentation including [this basic tutorial](https://epfl-lara.github.io/stainless/tutorial.html) or [watch a keynote from Lambda Days](https://www.youtube.com/watch?v=dkO59PTcNxA).
+To get the basic flavor of Stainless, you can also consult the documentation including [this basic tutorial](https://epfl-lara.github.io/stainless/tutorial.html) or [watch a keynote from Lambda Days](https://www.youtube.com/watch?v=dkO59PTcNxA) or a different and shorter [tutorial at FMCAD 2021](https://github.com/epfl-lara/fmcad2021tutorial/) including [a video](https://tube.switch.ch/videos/bFOnl6Emmp).
 The tutorial will also cover examples not presented previously that illustrate some of the recent features.

 ## Program Schedule